-The environment is rich with visual information - so much so that it is exceedingly difficult for the visual system to simultaneously identify all incoming stimuli (e.g., Mozer, 1991).
-The selection of certain visual stimuli over other stimuli is necessary in order to effectively interact with the environment.
+The environment is rich with visual information, so much so that it is exceedingly difficult for the visual system to simultaneously identify all incoming stimuli (e.g., Mozer, 1991).
+The selection of certain visual stimuli over other stimuli is necessary to effectively interact with the environment.
 This attentional selection process can bias processing of stimuli that are currently task relevant (e.g., Folk, Remington, & Johnston, 1992; Treisman, 1969).
-However, attentional selection is not always perfect; irrelevant stimuli can capture attention, as demonstrated by increased response times (RTs) when salient distractors are present in a display compared to when they are absent (e.g., Duncan, 1980; Theeuwes, 1991, 1994).
+However, attentional selection is not always perfect; irrelevant stimuli can capture attention, as demonstrated by increased response times (RTs) when salient distractors are present in a display compared with when they are absent (e.g., Duncan, 1980; Theeuwes, 1991, 1994).

-Perceptual load is one factor that affects the overall selectivity of attention, that is, when attention remains highly selective versus when it spills-over to irrelevant items.
-Perhaps the most influential account of how perceptual load affects selectivity is Lavie and colleagues' perceptual load theory (Lavie, 1995; Lavie & Tsal, 1994; Lavie, Hirst, de Fockert, & Viding, 2004).
-When perceptual load is low, there is relatively little selectivity and processing resources mandatorily spill-over to task-irrelevant information; in contrast, when perceptual load is high, the system is forced to ignore a subset of task-irrelevant visual information at the benefit of task-relevant information.
+Perceptual load is one factor that affects the overall selectivity of attention, that is, when attention remains highly selective versus when it spills over to irrelevant items.
+Perhaps the most influential account of how perceptual load affects selectivity is Lavie and colleagues' perceptual load theory (Lavie, 1995; Lavie, Hirst, De Fockert, & Viding, 2004; Lavie & Tsal, 1994).
+When perceptual load is low, there is relatively little selectivity and processing resources mandatorily spillover to task-irrelevant information; in contrast, when perceptual load is high, the system is forced to ignore a subset of task-irrelevant visual information at the benefit of task-relevant information.

-Most of the early work on perceptual load employed a modified Eriksen flanker task (e.g., Eriksen & Hoffman, 1973; Eriksen & Eriksen, 1974) to assess the degree of attentional selectivity.
+Most of the early work on perceptual load employed a modified Eriksen flanker task (e.g., Eriksen & Eriksen, 1974; Eriksen & Hoffman, 1973) to assess the degree of attentional selectivity.
 In the flanker task, participants search for a target letter and report its identity; a task-irrelevant flanker appears somewhere in the display, and this flanker can be congruent or incongruent with the target's identity.
 If the flanker receives attentional resources and is recognized, then participants are faster on trials in which the flanker is congruent or neutral with the target than when it is incongruent with the target.
-Importantly, this flanker effect is modulated by the perceptual load of a search display (Lavie, 1995; but see Miller, 1991): In low perceptual load displays, the target appears alone or 'pops out' of the display; RTs in these low load displays show a flanker effect, indicating that attention is not perfectly selective - surplus attentional resources spilled-over to process the flanker in addition to the target.
-In canonical high perceptual load displays, the target is embedded amongst an array of heterogeneous distractors; these high load displays yield no flanker effect, indicating that attention is highly selective.
+Importantly, this flanker effect is modulated by the perceptual load of a search display (Lavie, 1995; but see Miller, 1991): In low perceptual load displays, the target appears alone or "pops out" of the display; RTs in these low-load